The Secret of the Unicorn: The Unicorn

 By 1942, Hergé had decided that his latest Tintin adventure should depict images of his fictional Unicorn as detailed precision drawings.
 He used the services of his friend and local model ship maker Gérard Liger-Belair, son of a former naval officer and who owned a shop in Brussels that specialised in model ships, (Note: Hergé had enjoyed Scouting as a youth and knew Gérard Liger-Belair as secretary of the Federation of Catholic Scouts.) to find an appropriate historical vessel that he could customize to meet his historical needs.
 Liger-Belair's research produced three possibilities: A British frigate, a Dutch merchant ship and a French ship of the line.
 As Hergé preferred the ship of the line, Liger-Belair continued to research and discovered a historic document titled Architectura Navalis, which contained detailed drawings of French ships of the line.
-One in particular was from 1690, in the navy of Louis XIV of France, the 64-gun Brillant, built in 1690 at Le Havre, France by the shipwright Salicon and then decorated by the designer Jean Bérain the Elder.
+One in particular was from 1690, in the navy of Louis XIV, the 64-gun Brillant, built in 1690 at Le Havre, France by the shipwright Salicon and then decorated by the designer Jean Bérain the Elder.
 Hergé decided this ship would be his Unicorn, and soon Liger-Belair completed a plan on a 1:100 scale, followed by an extremely precise model.
 (Note: The plans for the ship, along with other information, was published in an article of the June 1989 issue of Amis de Hergé magazine.)